dcwml/web-push/README.md

 ## Introduce

-This is a project that provides web push service.
+- This is a project that provides web push service.
 The server and the client source code will be both included.
-It is now developing and testing.
+- It is now developing and testing.
 It is not stable.
-It is for study now.
+- It is for study now.
 Do not use in business projects.
-MIT lisence.
+- MIT lisence.

 ## Running environment

 ### server

-node js.
+Node js.
 Develope at v6.10.0 or higher.
 You may test the lower versions.
+The lib 'http' is the main lib.
+ES6 is required.

 ### client

-Browers that supports XMLHttpRequest or Microsoft.XMLHTTP.
+Browers that support XMLHttpRequest or Microsoft.XMLHTTP.

 ## How